 Michelle has performed stand-up at the Edinburgh Fringe Festival in her one-woman show The 30-Year-Old Virgo, Chicago Women’s Funny Fest, Sh*thole, Dreamboat LGBTQ+, and At What Cost.
 Pre-pandemic she also performed improv & sketch comedy as a part of the iO Harold Team Mothership & Second City’s Severn Darden house & musical house ensembles.

 Michelle has written (too many) heartfelt Midwestern comedies, upped her pitching game with Roadmap Writers Career Writer Program, and earned accolades for her comedy pilot EXPOSURE.
 As a queer person with OCD who has gone through mental health adventures with exposure therapy herself, EXPOSURE is a “combo-pack” of Michelle’s experiences with a grandma-murdering hotdog and the time it took her to realize that there is no quick-fix for OCD.
 Please tell her therapist she said this instead of “I’m cured now!”

-Her ultimate goal is to write on a comedic, emotional, inclusive, & female-driven show like PEN15, Insecure, Killing Eve, or Hacks.
+Her ultimate goal is to write on a comedic, emotional, inclusive, & female-driven show like PEN15, INSECURE, SHRILL, KILLING EVE, WORK IN PROGRESS, or HACKS.
 Fun fact about Michelle: she was a Rotary Peace Fellow in Tokyo so she’s really good at handling conflict in her scripts and in her personal life.

 Michelle is always writing, sometimes funny, and never awkward.